seungjaeryanlee/endtoend.ai/_posts/2018-06-27-ai-for-prosthetics-1.md

 print(env.observation_space) # Returns `Box(158,)`
 ```

-The observation space is formatted with `gym.spaces.Box`.
-If you are unfamiliar with OpenAI Gym, you can just understand that the observation is a list of 158 features.
+The observation space has a type of `gym.spaces.Box`.
+If you are unfamiliar with OpenAI Gym, you can just think of each observation as a list of 158 features.
 (Read more about `Box()` [here](https://gym.openai.com/docs/#spaces).)

 ```python
 observation = env.reset(project=False)
 observation, _, _, _ = env.step(action, project=False)
 ```

 To learn more about the observation, we can also pass `project=False` to `env.reset()` or `env.step()`.
-When `project=True` (default), the observation is a list of length 158.
+When `project=True` (the default), the observation is a list of length 158.
 However, with `project=False`, the observation is returned as a dictionary with key strings explaining the meaning behind each number.

 ```python
 { 'body_acc': { 'calcn_l': [ 1253.6888287987226,